Anne Lovat

 M, #13076, d.
 1685

-In 1634 he had charter of Cowdown on the resignation of his father.1 In 1638 he acquired the lands of Dundonald.1 He was invested as a Knight in 1641.1 He held the office of Member of Parliament (M.P.) for Ayrshire [Scotland] in 1644.1 He was created 1st Lord Cochrane of Dundonald [Scotland] on 26 December 1647.1 He was created 1st Earl of Dundonald [Scotland] on 12 May 1669, with special remainder to his heirs female of his body, and their heirs male who bear or assume the name and arms of Cochrane.1 He was created 1st Lord Cochrane of Paseley and Ochiltrie [Scotland] on 12 May 1669, with special remainder to his heirs female of his body, and their heirs male who bear or assume the name and arms of Cochrane.1
+In 1634 he had charter of Cowdown on the resignation of his father.1 In 1638 he acquired the lands of Dundonald.1 He was appointed Knight in 1641.1 He held the office of Member of Parliament (M.P.) for Ayrshire [Scotland] in 1644.1 He was created 1st Lord Cochrane of Dundonald [Scotland] on 26 December 1647.1 He was created 1st Earl of Dundonald [Scotland] on 12 May 1669, with special remainder to his heirs female of his body, and their heirs male who bear or assume the name and arms of Cochrane.1 He was created 1st Lord Cochrane of Paseley and Ochiltrie [Scotland] on 12 May 1669, with special remainder to his heirs female of his body, and their heirs male who bear or assume the name and arms of Cochrane.1 He has an extensive biographical entry in the Dictionary of National Biography.3

-Children of Sir William Cochrane, 1st Earl of Dundonald and Eupheme Scott
+Children of William Cochrane, 1st Earl of Dundonald and Eupheme Scott

 Citations